Current filter: Most popular

-Power is generated in Hawke’s Bay at:
+Power in Hawke’s Bay is generated at:

 Larger power stations link directly into the National Grid, which connects to the rest of the North Island network via Taupo and Dannevirke.
+Solar farms are planned for the Hawke’s Bay Airport, Central Hawke's Bay and north of Napier.

 Napier Port is the North Island’s second largest export port by tonnage.
 Cruise ships visit over the summer season.
 The new 6 Wharf has been constructed to support the ongoing expansion of Port activities.